TobiasKozel/VAE/README.md

 - Seperate Mixing hirarchies for each listener
 - Seperate Audio device per listener
 - Inject audio stream at runtime (e.g. for VoiP)
+- Seperate voice pools for streaming and and HRTF

 ## Features
 - Simple json bank format
-- 3D SPCAP or HRTF panning
+- 3D SPCAP or (slow) HRTF panning
 - Events drive the sound
-- upfront .wav loading, no streaming
+- upfront .wav and .ogg loading, no streaming
 - Simple mixer hirachry
 - Multiple Listeners, no individual output devices however